 Tropical Bowl

-Many times I plan my itinerary in a new place around food because I want to taste as much as I can from the local cuisine.
-Before going to Oahu, I had a long list of dishes I wanted to try on, but somehow I had some doubts about them.
-I knew about all the Japanese influences, and since the Japanese food wasn’t one of my favorites, I didn’t have high hopes.
+I often plan my itinerary in a new place around food because I want to taste as much as possible from the local cuisine.
+Before going to Oahu, I had a long list of dishes I wanted to try, but somehow, I had doubts about them.
+I knew about all the Japanese influences, and since Japanese food wasn’t one of my favorites, I didn’t have high hopes.

-But only a few days later, I was crazy about Poke Bowls (which turned to be my favorite food on Oahu) with raw fish, rice and spicy sauce, Spam Musubi, Lomilomi Salmon, Kalua Pig, Tropical Bowls, and Halupia Pie.
-That being said, I think to me, Hawaii was the biggest surprise in terms of food.
+But only a few days later, I was crazy about Poke Bowls (which turned out to be my favorite food on Oahu) with raw fish, rice, spicy sauce, Spam Musubi, Lomilomi Salmon, Kalua Pig, Tropical Bowls, and Halupia Pie.
+That being said, Hawaii was the biggest surprise in terms of food.

 Read more: ALOHA STATE EATS – LOCAL SPECIALTIES TO TRY IN HAWAII